tawmae/tawmae.github.io/movie_quiz_ui_update.md

 Thanks to a brand new release of [TerrierDarts](https://terrierdarts.co.uk/en/home/), there's now a UI for the settings.
 You can customize general settings as well as the specific search parameters for movies and for TV shows individually.
 You can set your own quiz language, you can exclude certain genres, specify the release years / air dates, the user vote count and average user rating and the original languages of the movies / TV shows.

+To access the settings, navigate into the `[Movie Quiz] Settings` action, rightclick the `Test` trigger and hit `Test Trigger`.

+{: .new }
+Settings will only apply if you save them.

 General settings:

 [Picture](assets/media/movie_quiz_settings_window_1.png)

-Expert settings (one tab for movies, one for TV shows) [Picture](assets/media/movie_quiz_settings_window_2.png)
+Expert settings (one tab for movies, one for TV shows):

+[Picture](assets/media/movie_quiz_settings_window_2.png)

 {: .highlight }